krother/software-engineering-python/how_to_take_over_a_legacy_project/what_you_can_do_as_the_person_taking_over.md

 ## Assessing a legacy project

-When you take over a project, there are two aspects to consider before you decide what to do:
+When you take over a project, you need to find out first what you got yourself into.
+There are two aspects to consider before you can decide what to do:

 1. How complex is the project?
 2. How well-engineered is the code?